LucaGiarr/drf-api-buy-sell/README.md

 Users have the option to Sign up and Sign in.
 Upon signing in, a Profile page is created, offering useful links such as "Edit image and Email," "Change Username," and "Change Password."

 While signed in, users can send messages to the owners of adverts on a car's page, a feature unavailable to non-signed-in users.
+Due to their nature as messages, as opposed to comments, and due to considerations such as maintaining integrity, trust, and communication history, logged-in users do not possess the capability to modify or delete the messages they have sent.
 Signed-in users can also create, edit, and delete their own adverts but cannot modify or delete adverts created by others.

 ![Home page - Logged in](docs/features_images/home_logged%20in.png)